Wooza/ProspectTogether/README.md

 * Configure autosharing if you want to share your data with the whole server or a certain group.

 ## Known issues
+* This mod displays the most recent prospecting reading per chunk.
+This is inaccurate, [because the readings are position-based and not chunk-based](https://wiki.vintagestory.at/Prospecting_Pick#Notes), however, readings within a chunk are usually close enough to each other that this does not matter much.
 * The prospecting data is only captured if the map or mini-map is used, i.e., if the dot from the vanilla prospecting appears, than the information is also stored in this mod.

+## Troubleshooting
+If you found a problem with the mod, feel free to report it.
+However, keep in mind that I'm maintaining this mod in my spare time, so don't expect me to immediately fix every bug.
+Please keep the following in mind, when reporting an error:
+- Describe the problem as precise as you can.
+This makes it a lot easier for me to reproduce and fix a bug.
+  Ideally, you give me a step-by-step explanation on how to reproduce the bug.
+    - Bad:
+        - "Mod does not work!"
+        - "Mod crashes!"
+    - Good:
+        - "I just prospected a new chunk while playing in SinglePlayer.
+Then I tried clicking on xyz and nothing seems to happen.
+Game Version X.Y, Mod Version X.Y, OS: Windows/Linux.
+I found the following errors in the log file, which might be related: [Log file contents here]"
+- Check the log files for suspicious entries
+    - The game has several log files, though I'm not sure what ends up where, so make sure to skim over all of them.
+      You can find them in `C:\Users\YourUserName\AppData\Roaming\VintagestoryData\Logs`.
+    - Note that the game creates new log files on each game start and archives the old entries so make sure you open the correct log files.
+    - It should be sufficient to use Ctrl+F to search for `ProspectTogether`.
+- Ideally you create an Issue on [Github](https://github.com/Wooza/ProspectTogether/issues).
+    - This requires a free account, but makes it easier for me to track different problems/questions, etc. instead having to follow individual comments on the Mod page.
+    - Posting on the Mod page is ok, but I might be slower to react to that.

 ## Changelog
 See [Changelog](CHANGELOG.md)